Altinn/altinn-studio-docs/content/app/development/ux/components/alertComponent/_index.en.md

 #### textResourceBindings

-`title` and `description` can be configured with `textResourceBindings` to display text from the resource file.
+`title` and `body` can be configured with `textResourceBindings` to display text from the resource file.

 ## Accessibility